Marseille turn

 The Marseille turn, also known as the 360, the Spin, the Mooresy Roulette, the Roulette, the Girosflin, and the double drag-back, is a specialised dribbling skill unique to the game of Association football.
 With so many different names, the exact origin of this skill move is unknown.
-The Marseille turn was first popularized in Europe by French striker Yves Mariot in the 1970s.
-Diego Maradona and Zinedine Zidane were arguably the most notable exponents of the move, and thus it has also been known as the Maradona turn and the Zidane turn.
+The Marseille turn was invented by Jose Farias.
+It was then popularized in Europe by French striker Yves Mariot in the 1970s.
+Diego Maradona, Michael Laudrup and Zinedine Zidane were arguably the most notable exponents of the move, and thus it has also been known as the Maradona turn, Laudrup-finten and the Zidane turn.

 Variations

 French footballer Zinedine Zidane was known to use different variations of the Marseille turn.
 Instead of using his sole to drag the ball back in the move's first phase, Zidane sometimes used the inside of the foot, especially when performing the move while running at high speed.

 The possible merits of this variation can be derived from the difference between stud-less training shoes and football boots with studs.The studs of football boots provide less contact area with the ball when compared to a stud-less shoe, thereby increasing the possibility of the move being unsuccessful.

 Franck Ribéry and Aiden McGeady have also performed slightly modified versions of the spin.
 The modifications include dragging the ball behind their standing foot instead of to the side during the first phase, while in the third phase the outside of the boot is used instead of the sole.

 The Aiden McGeady variation, known as the McGeady spin, has been included in EA Sports' FIFA video game series.